 It was not long ago that consumers, issuers, processors and networks were responsible for maintaining and securing only a single payments device: the card.
 As smart phones, refrigerators, watches and cars, among other things, become payment devices, card volume should start to migrate from the physical card to digital payments via IoT devices.
 Issuers must focus on developing strategies to ensure their cards remain top-of-wallet for consumers who make IoT purchases.
 Card networks are likely to continue facilitating partnerships with device manufacturers to optimize use of the emerging technology.

 For traditional card processors, there may be an opportunity to enhance the processing of solutions with features to support device management.
 For example, card processors might use a data field that tracks the device (card, phone, watch, refrigerator) and authentication method used to make a payment, thereby increasing the opportunity for more insightful customer analytics.
-There may also be opportunities for alternative, non-card payment mechanisms (real-time payments, /distributed ledger-based, and such) to take hold.
+There may also be opportunities for alternative, non-card payment mechanisms (real-time payments, #blockchain/distributed ledger-based, and such) to take hold.
 We expect IoT payments to remain a key source of value, innovation and growth for both traditional payment providers and new market entrants.

 I invite you to read more about Accenture’s capabilities and offerings in the IoT and Connected Commerce space.